MicrosoftDocs/azure-video-indexer/azure-video-indexer/accounts-overview.md

 You can no longer create a classic account.

-Classic accounts wereretired on June 30th, 2024.
+Classic accounts were retired on June 30th, 2024.

 ## Limited access features